 1963 Using the play by Robert E. Sherwood and Jacques Deval, David Shaw devises Tovarich.
 Peter Glenville directs Vivien Leigh and Jean-Pierre Aumont.
 Songs are composed by Lee Pockriss and Anne Croswell.
-There will be 264 performances.
+There are 264 performances.

 1966 The League of Resident Theatres is founded.
-LORT will promote community interests, raise funds, and renegotiate with labor unions every three years for regional professional theatres.
+LORT promotes community interests, raises funds, and renegotiates with labor unions every three years for regional professional theatres.
 Peter Zeisler is the first director.

 1993 At the Ethel Barrymore Theatre, Wendy Wasserstein's The Sisters Rosensweig opens after an Off-Broadway run at the Mitzi E. Newhouse Theatre.
-The comedy-drama stars Jane Alexander, Robert Klein and Madeline Kahn who will win a Tony for Leading Actress in a Play.
+The comedy-drama stars Jane Alexander, Robert Klein, and Madeline Kahn who wins a Tony for Leading Actress in a Play.

-1999 Playwright David Hare makes his Broadway acting debut at the Booth Theatre in a solo written by and about himself.
-Via Dolorosa or "Way of Sadness," about the Arab-Israeli conflict, will run through June 13.
+1999 Playwright David Hare makes his Broadway acting debut at the Booth Theatre in a solo play written by and about himself.
+Via Dolorosa or "Way of Sadness," about the Arab-Israeli conflict, runs through June 13.

 2012 Once, the stage musical based on the Oscar-winning film about an Irish singer-songwriter named Guy, who meets a muse in the person of a Czech immigrant named Girl, opens at Broadway's Bernard B. Jacobs Theatre.
-A company of 13 actor-musicians—led by Steve Kazee's Guy, and Cristin Milioti's Girl—performs all roles and serves as the on-stage orchestra in the fable about a stuck troubadour fearful about moving forward.
-The production will go on to win eight Tony Awards, including Best Musical.
+A company of 13 actor-musicians—led by Steve Kazee as Guy, and Cristin Milioti as Girl—performs all roles and serves as the on-stage orchestra.
+The production wins eight Tony Awards, including Best Musical.

 2014 Angela Lansbury opens in Noël Coward's Blithe Spirit at the West End's Gielgud Theatre, marking her first London stage appearance in nearly 40 years.
 Lansbury reprises the role of Madame Arcati that she previously played in a Tony-winning performance on Broadway in 2009.